reecemartin/reecemartin.ca/README.md

 # reecemartin.github.io

-A personal website for my use.
+A personal website open for use by myself and others.

 # What is the site?